derpferd/semeval-2018-task2/RESULTS-2.md

 19	😜	_winking_face_with_tongue_
 ```

-The first most important trend we observe is that labels 0, 1 and 2 perform pretty well in terms of true positives - ~83% for label 0 (8848/10622), ~57% for label 1 (2903/5077) and ~63% for label 2 (3171/5067).
-At the same time, they are also false positives for many classes.
+The first most important trend we observe is that labels 0, 1 and 2 perform pretty well in terms of true positives - ~83% for label 0 (8848/10622), ~57% for label 1 (2903/5077) and ~63% for label 2 (3171/5067) while at the same time being false positives for many classes.
 Take label 5 for instance.
 327 tweets are correctly classified as belonging to label 5.
 However, 732 tweets that should have been classified as label 5 are misclassified as label 1.
-The trend of misclassifying more tweets as label 1 than are correctly classified can be seen in labels 6,7,8, 13, 14, 15, 16 and 19.
+The trend of misclassifying more tweets as label 1 than are correctly classified can be seen in labels 6, 7, 8, 13, 14, 15, 16 and 19.
 Similarly, label 2 is incorrectly assigned to many tweets and the number of misclassified tweets often exceeds the number of tweets correctly classified.
 See the row for label 6 as an example.
+We suppose that the size of these three classes contribute to this phenomenon.
+Labels 1 and 2 are almost twice the size of the fourth most populous class while label 0 is about four times larger.